 Furthermore, some laws are also prosecutable in the United States, regardless of local law.

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.

-• Mountainous areas of the country can be subject to torrential rains and flash floods, especially in the spring and summer months.
+• Your should know that mountainous areas of the country can be subject to torrential rains and flash floods, especially in the spring and summer months.

 • Streets and sidewalks are often icy and hazardous during winter.